marcus6897/cecs323proj/README.md

 # cs323proj

-Be sure to go to Library Right -> Click and Add Library... -> MySQL JDBC Driver
+In NetBeans, after creating the project, be sure to go to Library Folder in the projects tab Right Click -> and Add Library... -> MySQL JDBC Driver